Pentaprism: Deflecting Light Beams Precisely by 90 Degrees

 Optical Performance of Pentaprism

-A pentaprism made from high-quality optical glass with precise grinding has excellent optical performance, with very high reflectivity and minimal light loss, resulting in a bright and clear viewfinder image.
+A penta prism made from high-quality optical glass with precise grinding has excellent optical performance, with very high reflectivity and minimal light loss, resulting in a bright and clear viewfinder image.
 However, high-quality pentaprisms are expensive and relatively heavy, which increases the overall cost and weight of the camera.
 Therefore, pentaprisms are typically used in high-end SLR cameras, while lower-end SLR cameras often use a device called a pentamirror to replace the pentaprism.

 Related Blogs